 When Culp made her first public appearance in May 2009, her face was bloated and squarish, her speech was hard to understand, and her skin drooped in big folds.
 But thanks to the skilled hands of surgeons at the Cleveland Clinic, who performed the initial surgery, she is ready to face the world again with her head held high.
 “When you look back, I’ve come a long way,” Culp said.
 SLIDESHOW: Connie Before & After VIDEO: Connie's Journey.

 The world's first partial face transplant on a living human was carried out in France in 2005.
-The world's first full face transplant was completed in Spain in 2010. [ 1 ] [ edit ] Beneficiaries of face transplant People with faces disfigured by trauma , burns , disease, or birth defects might aesthetically benefit from the procedure. [ 2 ] Professor Peter Butler at the Royal Free Hospital first suggested this approach in treating people with facial disfigurement in a Lancet Article in 2002. [ 3 ] This suggestion caused considerable debate around the ethics of this procedure at that time. [ 2 ] The alternative to a face transplant is to move the patient's own skin from their back, buttocks or thighs to their face in a series of as many as 50 operations to regain even limited function and a face that is often likened to a mask or a living quilt.
+The world's first full face transplant was completed in Spain in 2010.
+Turkey, France, The USA and Spain (in order of total number of successful face transplants performed) are considered the leading countries in face transplant in the world.
+Beneficiaries of face transplant An alternative to a face transplant is facial reconstruction, which typically involves moving the patient's own skin from their back, buttocks, thighs, or chest to their face in a series of as many as 50 operations to regain even limited functionality, and a face that is often likened to a mask or a living quilt.

 L. History Self as donor ("face replant") Maria Siemionow - Wikipedia, the free encyclopedia - (Build 20100722150226) Maria Siemionow (born 1950 in Krotoszyn) is a Polish surgeon at the Cleveland Clinic in Cleveland, Ohio.
-She gained public notice in December, 2008, when she led a team of six surgeons in a 22-hour surgery, performing the first face transplant in the United States on Connie Culp. [ 1 ] She is currently Director of Plastic Surgery Research and Head of Microsurgery Training at the Cleveland Clinic.
+She gained public notice in December, 2008, when she led a team of six surgeons in a 22-hour surgery, performing the first face transplant in the United States on Connie Culp.
+She is currently Director of Plastic Surgery Research and Head of Microsurgery Training at the Cleveland Clinic.

 Face transplant patient: ‘I'm not a monster’ - Health - Health care - msnbc.com - (Build 20100722150226) CLEVELAND — When Connie Culp heard a little kid call her a monster because of the shotgun blast that left her face horribly disfigured, she pulled out her driver’s license to show the child what she used to look like.